 Permission of the Academic Counselling Office is required to take an increased or irregular course load.
 Permission will be considered on the basis of your past academic performance.

-Policy for students registered in the Faculty of Science and the Schulich School of Medicine & Dentistry (BMSc): Common Courses in Modules
+Policy for students registered in module in the Faculty of Science and the Schulich School of Medicine & Dentistry (BMSc): Common Courses in Modules

 Students registered in the Faculty of Science and the Schulich School of Medicine & Dentistry (BMSc) may double-count a maximum of 1.0 common course toward two modules (a common course is a course that is mandatory in both modules).
 When two modules contain more than 1.0 common course, the additional common course(s) must be distributed between the two modules as evenly as possible and a substitute course(s) approved by the department offering the module must be taken to maintain the number of courses required in the module.